HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/index.md

 # Using Presentation Designer

-This section provides information on how you can edit presentation templates in Presentation Designer.
-Information on how to use different user elements and styling options are also available.
+This section provides information on how to edit presentation templates and utilize user elements and styling options in Presentation Designer.

 -   **[User elements](../usage/user_elements.md)**